Creating Your Own Luck

 Life has many colors and wave forms.
 The Art of Laughing Heart is to work with what is.
 In this way every moment in the wave becomes an opening and a gate.
 Here is how Laughing Heart can be applied in especially challenging circumstances.

 We descend.
 Our journey into the wood becomes thicker and darker.
 We try to find firm ground, but we falter.
 Pretty soon we are approaching a place of despair.
-But there is more yet: King Lear warns: “The worst is not so long as we can say, ‘This is the worst.’”
+King Lear (Shakespeare again) warns: “The worst is not so long as we can say, ‘This is the worst.’”
 At this final place without a name all we have left is a choice: to surrender and give up; or to accept what the world appears to be giving us, with a generosity of heart and with compassion to ourselves and others.
 And then, in these difficult straights there comes a moment of grace; a tender mercy in the form of a subtle shift– a kind act, a gentle word, a slight glimmer of light, a quiet recognition.
 If we can listen to the signal and hove to this glimmer of light, it will uplift us.